Live CLE programs delivered via online webinar or teleconference.

 For each accredited webinar and teleconference, you will be provided information on how to confirm your attendance.
 Please complete the confirmation procedures described during the program and communicated by the program organizers.
 The ABA entity responsible for the program will then process your participation and provide you with a Certificate of Attendance.

-Attorney participation in a webinar will automatically be reported on the attorney's behalf in Alabama, Delaware, Georgia, Hawaii, Indiana, Kansas, Louisiana, Maine, Mississippi, Montana, Nevada, North Carolina, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah and Washington.
+Attorney participation in a webinar will automatically be reported on the attorney's behalf in Alabama, Delaware, Georgia, Hawaii, Indiana, Kansas, Louisiana, Maine, Mississippi, Montana, Nevada, North Carolina, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah and Washington.
 Attorneys in all other jurisdictions must self-report their attendance at CLE events.

 A Note About MCLE Credit